Vanilagy/turbores/README.md

 - **Simple.** Very minimal API with easy interop with the WebCodecs API and [Mediabunny](https://mediabunny.dev/).
 - **Tiny.** The gzipped bundle is smaller than 50 kB.

+> This project was fully enabled by generous donations by sponsors.
+If you've derived value from this package, please consider [leaving a donation](https://github.com/sponsors/Vanilagy)! 💘

 ## Motivation

 As the author of [Mediabunny](https://mediabunny.dev/), I regularly get requests for adding ProRes support to the library.
 I initially tried doing this by using ffmpeg.wasm, but the performance was insufficient for real-time applications.
-Knowing that FFmpeg wasn't originally built for WASM, I suspected that a custom-built solution would probably beat it.
+Knowing that FFmpeg wasn't originally built with WASM in mind, I suspected that a custom-built solution would probably beat it.
 So, my goals for this library were twofold:

 - Learn how video decoders work and build one from scratch, ideally with minimal AI assistance
-- Build a ProRes decoder capable of real-time video decoding in browsers
+- Build a relentlessly-optimized ProRes decoder capable of faster-than-real-time video decoding in browsers

 It started mainly as a hobby experiment and learning exercise, but since the performance ended up being extremely competitive, I ultimately turned it into a polished library.